paver/paver/docs/source/pavement.rst

 case above, options.deploy.username would be set if the user ran paver deploy -u my-user-name.
 Note that an equivalent command line would be paver deploy.username=my-user-name deploy

+Instead of tuples, You may use ``optparse.Option`` instances for some fine-tuning.